-REX is summarized in Weaver et al. and described in detail in Tyler et al., this issue.
 REX's prime purpose is to obtain the Group 1 atmospheric goals of measuring the lower atmospheric pressure and temperature; during Earth occultations, REX will detect the delay of radio signals uplinked from multiple DSN antennas.
 REX will also address Group 2 and Group 3 objectives, including probing Pluto's electron density within its ionosphere, searching for Charon's atmosphere, refining bulk parameters like mass and radius, and measuring surface emission at 4.2 cm.